-The Corporation's quarterly eligible dividends on the multiple voting shares (the "Multiple Shares") and subordinate voting shares (the "Subordinate Shares") have been increasing over the last three fiscal years, from \$0.64 per share in fiscal 2021, to \$0.705 per share in fiscal 2022 and to \$0.776 per share in fiscal 2023.
+The Corporation's quarterly eligible dividends on the Multiple Shares and Subordinate Shares have been increasing over the last three fiscal years, from \$0.545 per share in fiscal 2021, to \$0.625 per share in fiscal 2022 and to \$0.731 per share in fiscal 2023.

-In accordance with the terms under the Term Revolving Facility of the Corporation, Cogeco Communications is subject to certain restrictions which may restrict its distributions to shareholders including dividends and share repurchases should it fail to achieve certain financial ratios and would not be able to pay dividends or repurchase shares if an event of default has occurred and is continuing.
+In accordance with the terms under the Term Revolving Facility of Cogeco Communications, Cogeco is subject to certain restrictions which may restrict its distributions to shareholders including dividends and share repurchases should it fail to achieve certain financial ratios and would not be able to pay dividends or repurchase shares if an event of default has occurred and is continuing.